 Stitch around the outside of the bookmark using a 1/8 of an inch seam closing the hole in the bottom as you do so.
 If you are quilting your bookmarks do so now.

-Now your book marks are finished and ready to use.
+Now your fabric bookmarks are finished and ready to use.